firemodels/bot/Bundlebot/README.md

 #  Building Bundles

+### Overview

 This directory contains scripts for building FDS/Smokeview installation files or bundles for Windows, Linux and OSX (Mac) computers.
+Two bundle variations are built.
 Bundles are built nightly using the fds and smv revisions from the latest firebot pass.
 Bundles are also built whenever FDS and Smokeview are released.
 Building a bundle consists of three steps:
   1. run firebot to generate FDS manuals,
   2. run smokebot to generate Smokeview manuals
   3. assemble applications, example files and manuals to generate the bundles.
-These steps are outlined in more detail below.
+These steps are described in more detail below.

 ### Bundling Steps

 Warning: these scripts erase and clone fresh copies of the fds and smv repos.
 You should only run these scripts in repos where you do not do daily work.

 1. Run firebot on a Linux computer to generate FDS manuals.
-If firebot is successful, documents are copied to the directory $HOME/.firebot/pubs and $HOME/.firebot/branch_name/pubs .
-At NIST this occurs nightly.
+If firebot is successful (no errors or warnings), documents are copied to the directory $HOME/.firebot/pubs and $HOME/.firebot/branch_name/pubs where branch_name is the name of the branch.
+At NIST this occurs every night.
 The manuals for the FDS 6.7.6 release were generated using the script `build_fds_manuals.sh`.
 This script runs firebot with the options
 `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag  and options `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
 The fds and smv repos are only tagged locally.
-The scripts do not push up these tags to github.
-This is done by hand when the bundles aer published.
+The scripts do not push these tags up to github.
+If errors are discovered in the bundles (that require more commits) a tag does not need to be undone.
+Tagging is done by hand when the bundles are published.
-The  parameter `-R release` is also passed to firebot to give the branch the name `release`.
+The  parameter `-R release` is also passed to firebot to name the branch `release`.
 It takes about seven hours to run firebot and build the fds manuals.
 2. Run smokebot on a Linux computer to generate Smokeview manuals.
 If smokebot is successful, documents are copied to `$HOME/.smokebot/pubs` and `$HOME/.smokebot/branch_name/pubs`.